NIEM/NIEM.github.io/model/concepts/namespace/index.md

 NIEM release namespaces are persistent.
 Once a release is published, its schemas will not be overwritten with future changes.
 Changes go into new schemas.
 This ensures that existing exchanges do not break when NIEM publishes a new release.

-An exchange can be updated to use a subsequent release if and when the exchange developer chooses to do so.
+{: .note}
+> Because release namespaces are persistent, exchanges do not have to be updated when a new release is published.
 Older release schemas can continue to be used indefinitely.
-In addition, an IEPD is packaged with its own local, customized subset of its NIEM release, avoiding any potential issues about schema availability and persistence.

 ### Versions

-Namespaces are sometimes referred to at a high level (as in "the Core namespace") when the version is already known or doesn't matter in the given context.
+Namespaces are sometimes referred to at a high level (like "Core") when the release version is already known or doesn't matter in the given context.

-To refer to a specific namespace, the version should also be included (e.g., "the Core 4.0 namespace").
+If necessary to be specific, the version should also be included (like "Core 4.0").

 ## Namespace characteristics